Overview

 Artist Bios

-Below are bios for Trina Robbins and for the artists included in the lower gallery show.
-If you are looking for bios for women featured in Trina’s collection, I recommend the Women in Comics Wiki.
-There are some samples from Trina’s collection in the grid of exhibition photos.
+Below are bios for Trina Robbins and the artists in the lower gallery show.
+If you want bios for the women featured in Trina’s collection, I recommend the Women in Comics Wiki and of course, Trina’s books, particularly Pretty in Ink.
+Samples from Trina’s collection are included in the grid of exhibition photos.

 Lynda Barry